-My name is John Gordon Jenkins and I am a Senior Lecturer in Child Health at Queen's University Belfast.
+My name is John Gordon Jenkins and I am a Senior Lecturer in Child Health at Queen's University, Belfast.
 I have 20 years experience as a Consultant Paediatrician initially at the Waveney Hospital, Ballymena and subsequently at Antrim Hospital.
 I qualified in Medicine from Queens University, Belfast in 1974 and subsequently obtained my Doctorate with Honours in 1980.
 I became a member of the Royal College of Physicians of the United Kingdom by examination in 1977 and was elected to Fellowship of the Royal College of Physicians of Edinburgh in 1989.
 I became a founder fellow of the Royal College of Paediatrics and Child Health in 1997.
+This report has been a founder fellow of the Royal College of Paediatrics and Child

-This report has been prepared following review of photocopied material from the casenotes relating to the admission of this girl to Altnagelvin Hospital in June 2001, together with other material.
+Health in 1997.
+This report has been prepared following review of photocopied material from the case notes relating to the admission of this girl to Altnagelvin Hospital in June 2001, together with other material.

-Rachel was admitted with abdominal pain suggestive of acute appendicitis on 07.06.01 and subsequently underwent emergency appendicectomy.
-She was healthy and well with approximate weight 26 kgs and her preoperative blood investigations were normal (serum sodium 137mmol/l).
+Rachel was admitted with abdominal pain suggestive of acute appendicitis on 7.6.01 and subsequently underwent emergency appendicectomy.
+She was healthy and well with approximate weight 26 kgs and her preoperative blood investigations were normal (serum sodium 137 mmol/l).
 Post-operatively she was initially felt to be making good progress but had vomiting and headache.
-At approximately 03.00 on 09.06.01 she began to have severe seizure activity with further subsequent deterioration despite resuscitation and intensive care.
-She subsequently died and evidence on CT scan and at post-mortem was consistent with the diagnosis of cerebral oedema related to hyponatraemia.
-Her sodium was found to be 119 at 03.30 on 09.06.01 with a repeat specimen at 04.30 giving a result of 118, associated with low levels of potassium and magnesium.
+At approximately 03.00 on 9.6.01 she began to have severe seizure activity with further subsequent deterioration despite resuscitation and intensive care.
+She subsequently died and evidence on

+CT scan and at post-mortem was consistent with the diagnosis of cerebral oedema related to hyponatraemia.
+Her sodium was found to be 119 at 03.30 on 9.6.01 with a repeat specimen at 4.30 giving a result of 118, associated with low levels of potassium and magnesium.

-Solution 18 (0.18% saline with 4% dextrose) has been routinely used in Paediatric medical practice for a very long time and is rarely associated with any acute electrolyte disturbances such as were seen in this tragic case.
+Solution 18 (0.18% saline with 4% dextrose) has been routinely used in Paediatric medical practice for a very long time and is rarely associated with any acute electrolyte dismrbances such as were seen in this tragic case.
 However, this is largely related to the range of conditions commonly seen by Paediatricians and cared for within the medical (as opposed to surgical) environment.
-By and large these are not associated with the syndrome of inappropriate secretion of antidiuretic hormone.
-It has become increasingly recognised in recent years that a regime utilising solution 18 may not provide the right balance of sodium and free water for children with some clinical conditions, and particularly where there is an increased likelihood of failure to excrete water.
+By and large these are not associated with the syndrome of inappropriate secretion of antiduretic hormone. become increasingly recognised in recent years that a regime utilising solution 18 may not provide the right balance of sodium and free water for children with some clinical conditions, and particularly where there is an increased likelihood of failure to excrete water.
 This would include situations of stress, pain and nausea, and may be particularly common in the post-operative period.
 It is the combination of excessive loss of sodium (for example in vomitus) with water retention (as a result of excessive secretion of antidiuretic hormone) which leads to a fall in the concentration of sodium in body fluids and increased risk of brain swelling (cerebral oedema).